Your Guests Won’t Fall Asleep at the Table with these Fun Passover Seder Ideas

 6. Themed Haggadah

-If you want to add a little extra flare to your Passover seder this year, you can do so by surprising everyone with a themed Haggadah.
-Whether it be the Midge’s Haggadah from The Marvelous Mrs. Maisel, The (unofficial) Hogwarts Haggadah from Harry Potter, or a Make Your Own Haggadah, there are a variety of options to choose from that would undoubtedly please both you the host and your seder guests.
+If you want to add a little extra flare to your Passover seder this year, you can do so by surprising your guests with a themed Haggadah.
+Whether it be Midge’s Haggadah from The Marvelous Mrs. Maisel, The (unofficial) Hogwarts Haggadah from Harry Potter, or a Make Your Own Haggadah, there are a variety of options to choose from that would undoubtedly please everyone.

 7. Pick a Plague out of a Hat

 One of the highlights of the Passover seder is pouring a glass of wine and spilling ten drops on your plate while enumerating the Ten Plagues by name.
-You can elevate this experience even further by purchasing a bag of toy plagues, putting them in a hat prior to the seder starting, and having each seder guest secretly choose one.
-As you recite the names of the Ten Plagues in order during the seder, each person leads the rest of the group by announcing the plague they chose from the hat and putting their plague on display on the seder table.
+You can elevate this experience even further by purchasing a bag of toy plagues, putting them in a hat prior to the start of the seder, and having each seder guest secretly choose one without revealing their plague to the rest of the group.
+Once the recitation of the Ten Plagues begins, each guest leads the rest of the group by announcing the plague they chose from the hat – in the proper plague order – and puts their plague on display on the seder table.
 The rest of the guests repeat the name of the plague in English and in Hebrew before dipping the end of their utensil or index finger into their cup of wine.